Brilliant and easy-to-follow tips for any busy person who wants to keep the kitchen clean while cooking.

 You’ll also want to give the sink a good quick clean to ensure you can fill it with water for easier washing up.
 Clear the sink, sprinkle some baking soda and a dash of dish soap, scrub it clean and rinse it off.

-Because cooking will create dirty utensils quickly, you must be ready to tackle the dirt when you have a moment.
+Because cooking will create dirty utensils quickly, you need to be ready to tackle the dirt when you have a moment.

 Once you have clean kitchen counters and a clean sink, you’re ready to start cooking.

 Prepare Paper Towels And Dish Towels

 You’ll want to portion out some paper towels if you are going to handle meat so that you have to touchless things with meat fingers.
 This ensures that your kitchen will stay safe and you’ll have fewer items to throw into the sink for washing.

-You can also use disposable gloves like these if you’re going to handle raw meat for a while such as when making meatloaf, meatballs or a hands-on chicken rub.
+You can also use disposable gloves if you’re going to handle raw meat for a while such as when making meatloaf, meatballs, or a hands-on chicken rub.

 You’ll also want to ensure you have a few dish towels ready to handle any messes as you go.
-I like to sling a dish towel over my shoulder when I cook and it comes in handy for wiping up hands and other messes as I need to.
+I like to sling a dish towel over your shoulder when I cook and it comes in handy for wiping up hands and other messes as a need to.

 Set Up Compost Bin

 Grab a clean compost bag for the compost bin and have it open and ready to receive any trimmings and dirty paper towels that well use when cooking your meal.

 If you want to use any cores of peels for soup stock, use a glass container with a lid and leave it on the counter while you cook so you can throw your items in there, then store that in your fridge until you are ready to use it.

 Instead of spending time measuring while you’re in a time crunch during the cooking process, measure your ingredients beforehand.
 Most of the time, the prep bowls are very easy to clean with a simple rinse-off in soapy water, depending on what was in there.